KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 /**
  * 1. Vertically center the toggle and the label. `flex` could be used if a
  *    block-level display is preferred.
- * 2. Grant a position context for the visually hidden input.
+ * 2. Grant a position context for the visually hidden and absolutely
+ *    positioned input.
  * 3. Provide spacing between the toggle and the text regardless of layout
  *    direction.
 If browser support is considered insufficient, use
  *    a right margin on `.Toggle__display` in LTR, and left margin in RTL.